Developing the Capability to run your Business Properly

 Finally, directors need to keep up to-date with latest thinking in the worldwide business community to ensure that their values and culture remains current.

-PEOPLE: Probably the most difficult part of a business to get right and especially at director level.
 Many become directors due to success in a management role, but the skills are quite different, and it doesn’t follow on that managers automatically make good directors.
 Having insufficient skills at director level can expose the business to risk and has a direct correlation to an ‘effective’ business.

 So, we need to look at ‘planned progression’ within our management teams in order to provide the right level of understanding and knowledge.
 This is especially important for SMEs who are experiencing high growth where the director/owner’s time becomes increasingly stretched and consequently they are unable to steer their business effectively.
 It takes considerable time and effort to introduce and build a management team, so directors/owners need to build these timescales into their plans at an early stage.